zabarah/Sudoku/README.md

      ```
      java Sudoku your_sudoku_file.txt
      ```
-     Replace `SudokuSolver` with the actual name of your Java program file and `your_sudoku_file.txt` with the name of the Sudoku puzzle file you created in step 1.
+     Replace `your_sudoku_file.txt` with the name of the Sudoku puzzle file you created in step 1.

 4. **View the Solution**:
    - The program will process the Sudoku puzzle and display the solved puzzle on the screen.
 You will see the solution in a grid format.